-Inmate’s death at Fairfax County jail under investigation
+Inmate’s death at Fairfax County jail is under investigation

 The Fairfax County police investigate all inmate deaths at the jail.

-Redmond was being held on a warrant for failure to appear on a charges of trespassing and destruction of property, police said.
-Redmond was originally arrested in Alexandria and his custody was transferred to the Fairfax County police, who took him to the Fairfax County jail.
+Redmond was being held on a warrant for failure to appear on charges of trespassing and destruction of property, police said.
+Redmond was originally arrested in Alexandria and was transferred to the custody of the Fairfax County police, who took him to the Fairfax County jail.

-He was the only inmate in the cell where he was found unresponsive, the Sheriff’s Office said.
+He was the only inmate in the cell where he was found unresponsive, the sheriff’s office said.